School for Life

 Knowledge and Understanding (Content and learning engagement of theory and theoretical context)

-- Apply in-depth understanding of attained life skills and broad-based subject competencies along with core subject qualifications to be better placed to take advantage of educational and employment opportunities.
+- Apply an in-depth understanding of attained life skills and broad-based subject competencies along with core subject qualifications to be better placed to take advantage of educational and employment opportunities.

 - Synthesize acquired cognitive competencies with domain knowledge to exhibit adaptive and positive conduct and the ability for continued learning.